My name is Andy Teh. I’m based in the beautiful island of Penang, Malaysia, where I was born and spent my formative years.

 Having been educated and trained abroad over a period spanning 22 years (during which time I visited Malaysia only once), I returned to my hometown in 2003, when the opportunity arose to help a local private hospital achieve international accreditation – a first for the country!
-I’ve called Penang home ever since.

 My healthcare consulting firm, Teh & Associates, has been operating out from Penang since 2009.

-DrAndyTeh.com is my personal blog, where I share my thoughts on a variety of subjects not related to my professional work.
+DrAndyTeh.com is my personal blog, where I share my thoughts on several topics of interest to me:

-- Thriving with chronic gut disorders, in particular ulcerative colitis and irritable bowel syndrome;
+- Thriving with chronic health problems, especially ulcerative colitis and IBS;

 - Peak performance for endurance sports, including training, nutrition, and psychology; and